 - the beneficiaries avoid paying inheritance tax

 - you nominate who should receive the proceeds if the life insurance policy pays out

-- the proceeds are paid out swiftly by the life insurance company (without the need for probate)
+- the proceeds are paid out swiftly by the life insurance company (without the need to go through probate)

-Always, remember to review any trust when there are any changes to your circumstances (eg. divorce or marriage) to ensure it still fulfils your wishes.
+Also, remember to review any trust when there are any changes to your circumstances (eg. divorce or marriage) to ensure it still fulfills your wishes.